Bryan Baeumler: Shows

 Baeumler has been a host on several shows, including Disaster DIY, Disaster DIY: Cottage Edition, Leave It to Bryan, House of Bryan, Bryan Inc., and Island of Bryan.
 He is also a judge on the HGTV show Canada's Handyman Challenge along with Mike Holmes and Scott McGillivray.
-With his wife, Sarah Baeumler, they co-lead in the Bryan Inc. show on HGTV Canada.
+The Baeumlers co-lead the Bryan Inc. show on HGTV Canada.
+They have been judges on "Battle on the Beach" and renovators on "Rock the Block" competition shows on HGTV.

 Disaster DIY

 Disaster DIY is a show on HGTV Canada about "Do-It-Yourselfer"s who have failed at their own home renovations and are in desperate need of some on-the-job training.
 The show is hosted by Baeumler and directed by Craig Goodwill.
 The projects on the show take place within the Greater Toronto Area.
 The show ran from 2007 to 2011.

 House of Bryan

 House of Bryan is a series starring Baeumler's entire nuclear family, him, his wife, and their children; plus his apprentice, Adam.
 The series covers the construction of various homes that the Baeumlers live in, his dream home, country cottage, and forever home.
 It became the highest rated series ever on HGTV Canada in 2016.
 The show ran from 2010 to 2015.